mheinzel/correct-optimisations/thesis-defence/slides-extended.md

       Plus : Expr NAT → Expr NAT → Expr NAT
   ```

-  - helps, e.g. addition now only on numbers
+  - helps, e.g. can only apply functions to matching arguments
   - but variables are still not safe!

 ## Context